-The adjudicator panel for the live event Finals is a diverse collection of exceptional artist-teachers.
-The panel includes:
+The adjudicator panel for the live event Finals included this diverse collection of remarkable artist-teachers:

 A native of Pittsburgh, Pennsylvania, jazz pianist George W. Russell, Jr. is a performer, composer, and educator.
 He began studying piano at seven years old.
 Along with studying formally, Russell had the great fortune of growing up playing at his local church.
 There was no written music at the church, so he was given the opportunity to develop his ear.
 As he continued studying music in college, he discovered jazz and its uniquely beautiful harmonies.
 It was then that Russell began to understand what exactly he was playing from a theoretical viewpoint, both in church and in classical repertoire.
 In that period of time, his unique fusion of gospel and jazz was beginning to form.

 Russell’s present-day performances range from solo piano, to groove-oriented jazz trios, to soulful, fresh-sounding larger ensembles that arouse the listener's intellect and touch the soul.
 His playing is filled with passion, fire, soul, and, most of all, spirit.

 Following undergraduate studies in music education at Duquesne University, Russell pursued a graduate degree in Jazz Studies from the New England Conservatory.
 At that time, he taught at local community music schools and eventually became a piano instructor at Tufts University.
 He then went on to Chair the Jazz Department at the New England Conservatory Extension Division.
 He also led the Jazz Department at the Pennsylvania’s Governor’s School for the Arts for over 20 years.